The DBTH Visitor’s Charter

 Expectations of our colleagues

-• Be supportive of family, next of kin and carers who wish to participate in care
+• Be supportive of family, friends, next of kin, and carers who wish to participate in care.

-• Do our best to create a calm and restful environment to help our patients to recover
+• Do our best to create a calm and restful environment to help our patients recover.

 • Ensure that facilities for hand hygiene are readily available.